 It is an exciting time to be a nonbeliever in the U.S. There are more people coming to reason in this country than at any other time in the past.
 Membership in atheist organizations is growing steadily and more people are standing up for their rights to be free from religion.
 The formation of the LFS is in response to the desire of Lancaster area free thinkers to become a part of this growing movement.
-Whether you want to participate in activism and walk a picket line, be a quiet supporter helping behind the scenes, or just want to gather in a family friendly environment among like-minded individuals, there will be a place for you in LFS.

 - Provide a social and intellectual community for freethinkers and their families.